Recent Advances in Large Langauge Model Benchmarks against Data Contamination: From Static to Dynamic Evaluation: Conclusion

 \section{Conclusion}

-This survey reviews the literature on data contamination in LLM benchmarking, analyzing both static and dynamic approaches.
+This survey reviews the literature on data contamination in LLM benchmarking, analyzing both static and dynamic methods.
 We find that static methods, though consistent, become more vulnerable to contamination as training datasets grow.
-While dynamic approaches show promise, they face challenges in reliability and reproducibility.
+While dynamic methods show promise, they face challenges in reliability and reproducibility.
 Future research should focus on standardized dynamic evaluation, and practical mitigation tools.